Staff & Leadership

 Juan Cuautle, MA

-Program Director, Cooperative Development Program
+Program Director, Cooperative Business Development Program

 Originally from Puebla, Mexico, he joined CFL's Cooperative Development Program in 2016 as a Business Developer, where he had incubated worker cooperatives, provided technical assistance to operating businesses, and supported the development of organizations such as Coopportunity, Up & Go and Alianza CUSP.
 Juan holds a B.A. in International Relations from Universidad de las Américas Puebla; an M.A. in Public Administration and Public Policy from Tecnológico de Monterrey; and has taken executive courses in public administration at Harvard University, project management at Baruch College, and nonprofit leadership development at Columbia University.
 Juan lives in Staten Island with his wife and three Mexican-Russian-American children.

-Kristie Mancell, LMSW
+Kristie Mancell, LCSW

-Multi-Site Supervisor, School-Based Programs
+Division Director, School-Based Programs

-Jhodessa Reimer, MSW
+Jhodessa Reimer, LMSW

-Multi-Site Supervisor, School-Based Programs
+Division Director, School-Based Programs

 Jhodessa Reimer is a program supervisor at Center for Family Life in Sunset Park.
 She holds an MSW from Hunter College School of Social Work and a BFA from North Carolina School of the Arts.
 In the 15 years she has been with CFL, she has held several roles including dance instructor, group leader, service learning coordinator, high school advisor, and program director.
 Currently, she oversees programming in four of CFL's schools.
 She is passionate about using the arts as a tool for community building, youth leadership development, and education reform.
 She enjoys camping, biking and croissants.
 She lives in Sunset Park with her family.